qdrant/benchmark-cohere-wiki-50m/README.md

 ## Generate reference data

 In order to obtain ground truth for the benchmark, we need to run exact search on the dataset.
-This might take a while or require a big machine with enough RAM.
-So we pre-generate reference data and share it as a part of testing repository.
+This might take a while or require a large machine with enough RAM.
+So we pre-generate reference data and share it as part of the testing repository.

 If you want to generate your own, you can do so with the following command: